 Decide whether you want to make a layered cake or a rectangular cake and prepare the appropriate sized pan by greasing with butter and lining the bottom with parchment paper.
 This recipe is perfect for 2 eight inch round pans or one 9x13 rectangular pan.

 Mix the flour, baking soda, baking powder, salt and spices together first in one bowl.
 Use a hand whisk and blend well.

 Separately whisk together the oil, sugar, brown sugar, apple sauce, eggs and vanilla.

-You can use the bowl of a stand mixer with a paddle attachment and mix on medium speed if you prefer not to hand whisk the wet ingredients.
+You can use the bowl of a stand mixer with a paddle attachment and mix on medium speed if you prefer not to mix by hand.

-Pour the cake batter into the prepared pan or pans and bake at 350F.
+Bake at 350F in the center rack of the oven.
 The time will vary depending on your oven and pan size.
 Two eight inch round cake pans take approximately 30-40 minutes.

 Frost the cake as desired.
 For my cake, I used a thin layer of browned butter frosting between the two cake layers and over the outside.